BAndreeaM/BAndreeaM/manual_testing_jira_OpenCart.md

 - The roles must have been allocated: Each tester is assigned their role in testing, this testing team should be properly trained, knowing the functionality of the application and the testing methodologies to be used
 - The test plan must be finished and sent to the stakeholders
 - The project risks must have been identified and mitigated
-- Developed test cases: Detailed test cases should be created that describe the steps to verify each functionality.
-These test cases should cover both positive and negative scenarios to ensure thorough testing
 - Define the objectives of testing and the accepted level of quality

 #### 2.1.3 Exit criteria defined